 Planning and resource management topics frequently raised by the public:

 The Council’s GIS computer system has aerial images of properties within the district.
 These images are not site plans but provide a view of the property and any amenities eg drainage and dwellings.
 Aerial images and customised maps are available; pricing varies depending on the work involved.

-The District Plan (see the Public Documents section of this site) contains rules about what activities can occur on a site, dependant on its location.
+The District Plan (available here) contains rules about what activities can occur on a site, dependant on its location.
 For example, in a residential area there are rules controlling the height of buildings in relation to boundaries, site coverage, outdoor living space and car parking.

 The Council has hazard maps and supporting information which identify areas in the district which are subject to riverine inundation, stormwater flooding and sea level rise.
 For more information contact the Council or refer to the District Plan hazard maps.